sing-web/x-ui/README.md

 The specific application tutorial can be found in [blog link](https://coderfan.net/how-to-use-telegram-bot-to-alarm-you-when-someone-login-into-your-vps.html)
 Instructions:Set the bot-related parameters in the background of the panel, including

-- Tg Robot Token
+- Tg Bot Token
-- Tg bot ChatId
+- Tg Bot ChatId
-- Tg robot cycle running time, using crontab syntax
+- Tg Bot cycle running time, using crontab syntax

 Reference syntax:
 - 30 * * * * * * //notify on the 30ths of every minute